 Exploring which concepts in this context can be formulated as a logical theory that can sufficiently represent the reality under consideration and support the intended generic questions.

-This is done by selecting or inventing concepts from the range of experience of experts, from documentation and by actively learning about phenomena in the aspect of reality under investigation.
+selecting or inventing concepts from the range of experience of experts, from documentation and by actively learning about phenomena in the aspect of reality under investigation.

-Since human experience is not ready-to-hand, but partially subconscious, and individual and collective knowledge is limited, this process of “knowledge engineering” consists of making participating experts consciously aware of the relevant reality, and facilitates them to learn from each other, from documentation and even active observation about exceptions, border cases etc.
+, making participating experts consciously aware of the relevant reality, and facilitating them to learn from each other, from documentation and even active observation about exceptions, border cases etc. This process of “knowledge engineering” is made possible since human experience is not ready-to-hand, but partially subconscious, and individual and collective knowledge is limited.

 Since this is a process of systematically increasing collective knowledge, it implies that the basis for whatever formal ontology (that has the required quality of representing reality) is a limited set of knowledge, which is expected to grow, but never be exhaustive.
 Therefore the methodology contains a set of innovative advice on how to foresee the effect of new facts and to evolve the ontology from “safe grounds of knowledge”.
 The so-called “Open World Assumption” is such a principle known from computer science, which we generalize here for that purpose.